 The Incidence of Hepatitis A Infection

-How Common is Hepatitis A Infection?
+How common is Hepatitis A infection?

-Each year, approximately 30,000 to 50,000 cases of hepatitis A occur in the United States.
-[5, 7] Historically, acute hepatitis A rates have varied cyclically, with nationwide increases every 10 to 15 years.
-Although the national incidence—1.0 cases per 100,000 population—of hepatitis A was the lowest ever recorded in 2007, it is estimated that asymptomatic infections and underreporting kept the documented incidence-rate lower than it actually is.
-In fact, it is estimated that there were 25,000 new infections in 2007.
-[6, 22]
+Each year, approximately 3,700 to 10,000 cases of hepatitis A occur in the United States.
+Historically, acute hepatitis A rates have varied cyclically, with nationwide increases every 10 to 15 years.
+Although the national incidence—0.4 cases per 100,000 population, or 1,239 cases—of hepatitis A was the lowest ever recorded in 2014, it is estimated that asymptomatic infections and underreporting kept the documented incidence rate lower than it actually is.
+In fact, it is estimated that there were 3,500 infections in 2014.

-Although the rates of HAV infection have declined over the years, rates are twice as high among American Indians and Alaskan Natives.
-Hispanics are also twice as likely to be infected compared to non-Hispanic Whites in the United States. .
+Although the rates of HAV infection have declined over the years, they are twice as high among American Indians and Alaskan Natives.
+Hispanics are also twice as likely to be infected compared to non-Hispanic Whites in the United States.
 Rates among American Indians and Alaskan Natives have decreased dramatically, largely as a result of increased vaccination of children in both urban and rural communities.